Vilija Matačiūnaitė: Eurovision 2017

 but did not go through the first stage of the selection.

 Eurovision 2021 and 2022

 Under the artist name Sunday Afternoon, Matačiūnaitė entered Pabandom iš naujo!
 2021 in an attempt to represent Lithuania in the Eurovision Song Contest 2021 with the song "Open".
 She failed to qualify from the semi-finals.
 She returned to Pabandom iš naujo! in 2022 to try for a fourth time to represent Lithuania in the Eurovision Song Contest 2022 with the song "101", where she finished in sixth place in the second semi-final of the competition.

+Eurovision 2024

+On 19 December 2023, Matačiūnaitė was announced among the competing artists of Eurovizija.LT, the Lithuanian national final for the Eurovision Song Contest 2024, with the song "Save Me".